Find Affordable College Courses

 2,690 Yearly Graduations

 Western Governors University tops the list of the most popular school in the U.S. for curriculum majors who are seeking their master's degree.
 Each year, around 147,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,162 per year, while in-state graduate students, on average, pay $7,500 per year.
-The curriculum program at Western Governors University awarded 2,690 master's degrees during the 2020-2021 school year.
-About 87% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $7,710 per year, while in-state graduate students, on average, pay $8,302 per year.
+During the most recent year for which we have data, 2,690 people received their master's degree in curriculum from WGU.
+Around 15% of these students were from an underrepresented racial-ethnic group, and 88% were women.
+Those who complete their master's degree in curriculum at Western Governors University make a median salary of 55,178.

 #2